By Brad Haynes and Walter Bianchi

 BUENOS AIRES, Aug 27 (Reuters) - Argentina’s borrowing costs rose on Tuesday as an attempt to move the country’s debt beyond the reach of foreign law risked aggravating U.S. federal courts that are judging its defense against holdout bondholders.

-Argentina has so far avoided a new debt crisis thanks to the restraint of judges, who last week surprised some observers with a stay order delaying implementation of their decision pending review by the U.S. Supreme Court.
+Argentina has so far avoided a debt crisis thanks to the restraint of judges, who last week surprised some observers with a stay order delaying implementation of their decision pending review by the Supreme Court.